If you’re asking if Canada makes wine, Wicked Tours has the perfect blog. Find out all about Canadian wine with help from the experts!

 The terroir of the Okanagan Valley is quite different from the Niagara Peninsula, which means that the wines are very different.
 Wine production in the Okanagan Valley hasn’t been going on as long as in Niagara, so we are still learning the nuances of Okanagan grapes.

-This also means that the Okanagan is especially lovely to visit, which is why tours like our Lake Country Half-day Wine Tour and Kelowna Westside Wine Trail Tour are so popular with guests.
+This also means that the Okanagan is especially lovely to visit, so our Kelowna Wineries Tour is very popular with guests.
 This sunny, dry paradise is close to Canada’s west coast, with the perfect growing conditions for grapes.
 It’s also why there is a broader range of grape/wine varieties to choose from here than in Ontario.

 We could say so much more about Canadian wine, but it’s probably best not to give you a wine blog to read that is almost as long as War and Peace.
 If you’d like to learn more, please read some of our previous blogs, including our Guide to Canadian Wines by Region and our 5 Canadian Wines to Try Before You Die.
 We hope you know a little more about Canadian wines and that you’ll consider visiting our wine regions.
 Or, at the very least, we hope you’ll look out for Canadian wine in your local stores!